Neeligaru-Sandeep/My-Contact-Form/README.md

-This is simple contact form
+This is simple contact form.
-Technologies used HTML, CSS, JavaScript and Firebase User message saved to firebase database
+Technologies used HTML, CSS, JavaScript and Firebase.
+User message saved to firebase database.